 - While the rice is cooking start sautéing the vegetables.
-In a pan, sauté garlic, leeks, and peppers in 2 tbsp olive oil and 1 tbsp butter until leeks are tender about 3-4 minutes.
+In a pan, sauté garlic and leeks in 2 tbsp olive oil and 1 tbsp butter until leeks are tender about 3-4 minutes.
 Next add the peppers and cook the peppers until they become slightly soft.
 Add thyme and pepper to taste.

 - Now add cooked Arborio rice to the vegetables and mix in.
 Add salt and then start adding remainder 2 cups vegetable broth in 1/2-cup increments.
 As the broth gets absorbed add more broth, and cook Arborio rice until creamy – about 10 minutes.